-If you are one of the growing members of the world to experience this event, know first of all you are not alone.
+If you are one of the growing members of the world to experience grey divorce know, first of all, you are not alone.
 Many of us have survived, and you will too, I even run a group on Facebook for such people though it is not searchable and you need to be my friend to be added.
-I took this measure for privacy of members.
+I took this measure for the privacy of members.

 - You don’t have to choose sides.
 Often times one or the other parent tries to pull the adult child to their side.
 Putting the adult in the middle of things is a difficult ordeal since we want to love and support both parents.
 It’s OK to say no, there’s no court system to protect you, so you need to do this yourself by setting firm boundaries and enforcing them.